thinhong/MethPanel/README.md

 *MethPanel* is a computational pipeline in Linux operating system with an interactive graphical interface for rapid analysis of multiplex bisulphite PCR sequencing data.
 The tool covers a complete analysis workflow from genomic alignment to DNA methylation calling and supports an unlimited number of PCR amplicons and input samples.
 Moreover *MethPanel* offers important and unique features, such as a polymorphism score and a bisulphite PCR bias correction. *MethPanel* can be run in parallel by samples on either a personal computer or a high performance computer.
 The outputs are automatically forwarded to a shinyApp for convenient display, visualisation and sharing of data with collaborators and clinicians.

+Before applying our *MethPanel* workflow, all the primers for the multiplex bisulphite PCR can be designed using online tool [**PrimerSuite**](http://www.primer-suite.com/) (Lu J, Johnston A, Berichon P, Ru K-l, Korbie D, Trau M: PrimerSuite: a high throughput web-based primer design program for multiplex bisulphite PCR.
+Scientific reports 2017, 7:41328).

 ## *MethPanel* workflow
 <img src="https://raw.githubusercontent.com/thinhong/MethPanel/master/figures/full_workflow_ver5.png" height="320">